psrc/displacement-risk-index/scripts/07-Access to Jobs/README.md

 The script that generates these data sets is part of standard Soundcast summaries and can be found in the [Soundcast repo](https://github.com/psrc/soundcast/blob/master/scripts/summarize/standard/job_accessibility.py)

 ## Information about generating the data
-The data sets for this indicator are produced automatically from a standard Soundcast run - developed for the 2020 census tracts and based on the 2023 base year/2035 network.
+The data sets for this indicator are produced automatically from a standard Soundcast run - developed for the 2020 census tracts and based on the 2035 network and 2035 jobs/population values.

 The raw outputs (`auto_jobs_access.csv` and `transit_jobs_access.csv`) are saved to the model project folder (\\AWS-Model10\Model Data 2\rtp_2026_2050\final_runs\sc_rtp_2035\soundcast\outputs\access).
 To avoid unintentional edits to the model output data, we copy/paste the CSV files to the network project folder within the indicator\data subfolder.